Ultimate WordPress Time to First Byte (TTFB) Guide

 There are many misleading benchmarks online, especially favoring LiteSpeed web servers.
 Don’t be fooled.
 If dynamic content performance is your priority, Apache remains the king.
 For serving static content, NGINX is the go-to choice.

-Theme Files
+Theme Performance

 Complex WordPress themes, although flashy and enticing, can slow things down like an elephant tiptoeing through a ballet studio.
 Use themes wisely—not all that glitters is gold when it comes to performance.